Mini ITX cases are one of the smallest computer cases out there.

 The 140 mm fan found in the backside of H700i has also been reduced to 120 mm here.
 Also, the push-button style of side panels has also been replaced by the thumbscrews in H200i.

 There's space for one 120mm fan at the rear, one 120mm fan at the top, and two 120mm fans at the front side of this case.
-Also, there are two AER fans that come as an accessory with this case.
+Also, two AER fans come as accessories with this case.

 Being a mini ITX case, you can't do as much cable management here as you can do in other cases.
 NZXT' smart design, however, helps you in utilizing every inch of space you have by securing excessive cabling.